rstrouse/ESPSomfy-RTS/README.md

 * **Save Shade** - Saves the current settings for the shade
 * **Pair Shade** - Allows you to pair the shade with the somfy motor
 * **Link Remote** - Links the channel on your Somfy remote to the shade.
 This ensures the position of the shade can be known at all times.
 You can link up to 5 channels to each shade.
-Beyond that you probable need to simplify your life because you have remotes strewn everywhere.
+Beyond that you probably need to simplify your life because you have remotes strewn everywhere.
+Honestly you should get checked.

+### Pairing Your Shade
+In order to control your shade motor you will first need to pair it with the motor.
+To do this navigate to the shade editor under the config menus by clicking on the Somfy tab.
+A listing of all the shades you have defined will be listed on this tab.
+On left side of the shade in the list there will be an edit pencil.
+You guessed it you should click on it to bring up the shade editor window.
+If you just added the shade and pressed the `Add Shade` button you should already be here.

+Click the `Pair Shade` button to bring up the pairing screen.
+This will contain instructions on how to put the motor into pairing mode so you can proceed.
+After the motor jogs press the `Prog` button and the motor should once again jog to tell you it was successful.
+There is no communication from the motor to the remotes so I am relying on you to verify that the motor jogged after pressing the `Prog` button.
+If it didn't then don't say it did.
+You will have to go through the unpairing process if you aren't honest about it.